gcallah/JohnGray/papers/callahan.md

 the pagans... could never rise above the conception of a cyclical time.
 This conventional believe had to be abandoned when I discovered the unilinear construction of history... developed by the end of the third millennium B.C. in the empires of the Ancient Near East."
 (Voegelin 2000, p.
 51)

+Gray closes his chapter on secular humanism with a critique of Ayn Rand, in which he demonstrates the roots of her "cod-philosophy" (2018, p.
+51) in the work of Nietzsche, while noting how ridiculous her cults' embrace of such habits as smoking cigarettes with a filter and esteeming tap dancing above all other dances were.

+Gray next chapter, "A Strange Faith in Science," takes on those who make a religion out of science.

 ### Feline Philosophy